richmccartney/mono-design-system/docs/style.md

 ### Prop naming

 All components should use a consistent props naming convention.
-This has yet to be properly defined for Cardano.
+This has yet to be properly defined for Mono.
 For now, look at existing `props`.

 We do have one tentative rule in place: always preface boolean props with is – `isHidden`, `isFullWidth` and so forth.